-• Fifty percent of the police industrial disability rates are used for School Police.
+• 50% of the police industrial disability rates are used for School Police.

-• One percent of the police industrial disability rates are used for Local Prosecutors.
+• 1% of the police industrial disability rates are used for Local Prosecutors.

 Normally, rates are zero for miscellaneous plans unless the agency has specifically contracted for industrial disability benefits.
-If so, each miscellaneous non-industrial disability rate will be split into two components: 50 percent will become the non-industrial disability rate and 50 percent will become the industrial disability rate.
+If so, each miscellaneous non-industrial disability rate will be split into two components: 50% will become the non-industrial disability rate and 50% will become the industrial disability rate.